 Luckily, we’ve got ample storage space for all of the baby stuff we’ve saved and I’m really good about going through the toys that become dust collectors and retiring them to storage.
 The thing is, without a proper playroom, and without proper organization, my living room gets taken over with toys.
 In our old house, we had a small alcove underneath the stairs that was the perfect hideaway for all the toys.
 We put a cubby under there and all of the toys (except the giant circus tent – yeah…) were perfectly hidden from view when you stepped inside our house.
 Now, they weren’t necessarily organized but they were out of sight.
 This house doesn’t have that kind of hideaway so I needed to come up with something easy on the eyes as well as functional for toy organization.

 Since we’ve moved in the play area has looked like this.
 Oh yeah – that storage bag is full to the brim.
 Sadly, this isn’t even half of it.
 I broke down and put some toys in her room so we could feel as though it was a living room and not a toddler’s pink palace.

 Yesterday I shared my summer home tour, and you can’t quite see the play corner of this space but on the other side of that side table on the left is where the chaos begins.
 It’s right in our living area.

-This wooden boxes houses all of her craft supplies.
+These wooden boxes house all of her craft supplies.
 I love how it’s disguised as a decorative accessory.

 Overall, I can’t be happier.
-This space cleaned up so nicely all because of a simple piece of furniture.
-I love that we can feel as though the space is family friendly without being completely overrun by toys.
+This space was cleaned up so nicely all because of a simple piece of furniture.
+I love that we can feel as though the space is family-friendly without being completely overrun by toys.